dgaydukov/cert-aws/sa/files/sa.md

 * use cf template to create VPC/Route53/Nat/Bastion and so on (but not ec2, they are created inside opsWorks)
 * use `AWS::OpsWorks::Stack` create stack and `AWS::OpsWorks::App` to create java app (or any other programming language)
 * use `AWS::OpsWorks::Instance` to create instances (don't use `AWS::EC2::Instance`)
+Auto healing (you can enable at layer level):
+* by default OpsWorks agent send info from every instance about it health.
+If for 5 mins no info, then OpsWorks assumes that instance failed
+* if auto healing enabled:
+    * ebs - stop & start ec2 once it consider it failed
+    * instance store volume - stop, delete data on root volume, create new ec2 with same host name, config, reattach all previously attached ebs volumes, assign new public/private IP or elastic IP if old ec2 used it
+* after ec2 healed - notify all other instances about change
+* if enabled - if you stop ec2 from ec2 console - OpsWorks would auto heal it (so stop it only from OpsWorks stack console/cli)

 ###### SWF
 Simple Workflow Service - coordinate work (tasks) across distributed apps.
 With SWF you don't need to use messaging system, cause tasks works as messages.